kadarakos/kiko-now/_posts/2021-06-09-Liberty-Pancakes.md

 ------------

 Gently boil eggs until they are not quite hard, still runny a bit in the middle -- like yellow jellow.
-Mix the eggs in a bowl with Mayo, Mustard, Horse Radish and pepper.
+Mix the eggs in a bowl with Mayo, Mustard, Relish, Horse Radish and pepper.

 Low place like home salad